brandixi3/nagios/README.md

 Now you can access Nagios dashboard using , http://server_ip/nagios3/

-Initial credetials are as follows,
+Initial credentials are as follows,

 Username : ngiosadmin
 Password :